-Convert Your App to a 64-Bit Binary After Updating It for iOS 7
+Convert Your App to a 64-Bit Binary

 The architecture for 64-bit apps on iOS is almost identical to the architecture for OS X apps, making it easy to create a common code base that runs in both operating systems.
 Converting a Cocoa Touch app to 64-bit follows a similar transition process as the one for Cocoa apps on OS X. Pointers and some common C types change from 32 bits to 64 bits.
 Code that relies on the

 Start by building the app for the 64-bit runtime, fixing any warnings that occur as well as searching your code for specific 64-bit issues.
 For example:

 Make sure all function calls have a proper prototype.

 Avoid truncating 64-bit values by accidentally assigning them to a 32-bit data type.